- Academic Affairs

 - Apply a UMB asset tag to the NCA.

-- Employ Operational Unit procedures to satisfy audit criteria stated in General Guidelines 4.
+- Employ Operational Unit procedures to satisfy audit criteria stated in the General Guidelines.
 For example, Operational Units may document serial numbers, asset tag numbers, location, recipient, or other information on purchase records to identify the NCAs purchased.

 Designated Non-Capital Assets (DNCAs)